JorjaFox/library/_source/_recaps/csi/bang-bang.md

 ## Quotes

-**Sara** And grass, not the kind you smoke on the floor in the closet.
+**Sidle** And grass, not the kind you smoke on the floor in the closet.
 But all the shoes in the closet were clean.
-**Warrick** So someone was walking around in here with grass on their shoes?
+**Brown** So someone was walking around in here with grass on their shoes?
 Maybe it was the missing husband... or a desperate gardener.
-**Sara** Who was mowing more than the lawn.
+**Sidle** Who was mowing more than the lawn.